statgen/pheweb/README.md

 - If that doesn't work, follow [the detailed install instructions](etc/detailed-install-instructions.md#detailed-install-instructions).

-### 2. Create a directory for your new dataset
+### 2. Create a directory and `config.py` for your new dataset

 ```
 mkdir ~/my-new-pheweb && cd ~/my-new-pheweb
 ```

-This directory will store all data for the pheweb your are building.
+This directory will store all the files pheweb makes for your dataset.
 All `pheweb ...` commands should be run in this directory.

 Make `config.py` in this directory.
 In it, either set `hg_build_number = 19` or `hg_build_number = 38`.
 Other options you can set are listed [here](etc/detailed-loading-instructions.md#configuration-options).